 For more than a decade, journalists and researchers have been writing about the dangers of relying on algorithms to make weighty decisions: who gets locked up, who gets a job, who gets a loan — even ...

-New research by Questrom’s Carey Morewedge shows that people recognize more of their biases in algorithms’ decisions than they do in their own—even when those decisions are the same Algorithms were ...
+New research shows that people recognize more of their biases in algorithms' decisions than they do in their own -- even when those decisions are the same.
+Algorithms were supposed to make our lives ...

 Some results have been hidden because they may be inaccessible to you